autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 Providing this information may, for instance, help forecasting models generate similar demand forecasts for stores located in the same city.

 In AutoGluon, static features are stored as an attribute of a `TimeSeriesDataFrame` object.
-As an example, let's have a look at the M4 daily dataset.
+As an example, let's have a look at the M4 Daily dataset.

 ```{.python .input}
 import pandas as pd